miteshkotak/wandb-cicd/README.md

 # wandb-cicd

-This repo consist of resources for wandb CI/CD MLOps Pipeline
+This repo consist of resources for wandb CI/CD MLOps Pipeline and Test